-When you’re just starting out with day trading, it’s important to do research before you start making trades with your own money.
+When you’re just getting started with day trading, it’s important to do research and assess risk levels before you start making trades with your own money.
 This guide will give you some important tips and tricks to help you start your day trading journey.

 What Is Day Trading?